JoshHaywood/JoshHaywood/README.md

 - style: Formatting, missing code, white space (This only applys to code not CSS for example.)
 - refactor: Maintainabilty or a functions method has been altered.
 - dep: Dependancies added to the project.
+- del: Deleted or removed unused code, files or other assets.